fintechstudios/ververica-platform-k8s-operator/docs/design.md

 ## Resource Deletion

 All managed K8s resources are appended with a finalizer.
-When the resource is deleted in K8s, we wait until the resource is removed from the Ververica Platform to remove the finalizer, allowing K8s to be in sync.
+When the resource is deleted in K8s, the operator waits until the resource is removed from the Ververica Platform to remove the finalizer.